 “Finding my style” is one of the most commonly discussed topics among illustrators.
 Entire semesters, seminars, twitter chats, and blog posts are devoted to “style”.

-And yet, of all the words in the lexicon of the art world, “style” is the one I absolutely hate the most.
+And yet, of all the words in the lexicon of the art world, “style” is the one I hate the most.

 HONEY, CAN YOU PICK UP A STYLE ON YOUR WAY HOME?